giftthedeveloper/wc-lite/README.md

 gwc -h triggers the help menu
-gwc -c filename.fileformat outputs the number of bytes in your file gwc -l filename.fileformat outputs the number of lines in your file gwc -w filename.fileformat outputs the number of words in your file
+gwc -c filename.fileformat outputs the number of bytes in your file gwc -l filename outputs the number of lines in your file gwc -w filename outputs the number of words in your file gwc -m filename outputs the number of characters in your file